-Text that is reddish, covers a link!
+Blue text covers a link!
 The pages are informative – not therapeutic.
+Updated 7 jan 2020 in the intake section and with a selenium page.

 Don’t forget Selenium.